 If I didn’t love Wild Iris enough for the great climbing, the fact that you can camp right there at the base of OK Corral and the Main Wall trailhead makes it incredible.

-The area near OK Corral has a few dozens designated free camping.
+The area near OK Corral has a few dozen designated free camping.
 Through June, it’s not too difficult to snag a site mid-week however, as the summer goes on, it gets difficult to find a site.
 If you’re car camping, you can just overnight park in the main parking lot but for tent campers, if you can’t snag a site, you can head down to the following campgrounds.

 For RVs, if you want to camp in the forested OK Corral campsites, be sure to scout out a site in advance.
 There isn’t a distinct turnaround spot and you can’t fit an RV in every site.
-I’d recommend RVs go to the campsite in the open rocky are by Zorro Wall or possibly just park overnight in the main lot.
+I’d recommend RVs go to the campsite in the open rocky area by Zorro Wall or possibly just park overnight in the main lot.